Interim v Final Parenting Orders

 - With which parent the children shall live and the amount of time they will spend with the other parent, including time during the week, on weekends, during special occasions and during the school holiday periods;

 - The frequency of communication between the children and the parents;

 - For the parties to attend upon a family consultant for the preparation of a family report;

 - For a party to be restrained from doing something, for example, taking the children interstate;

 - For a party to undergo drug testing; or

-The types of final orders the Court can make include, the allocation of parental responsibility, with whom the children shall live and how often they will spend time with the other party and how the parties are to communicate with the children.
+The types of final orders the court can make include orders for who has parental responsibility, orders for with whom the children shall live and how often they will spend time with the other parent and how the parties are to communicate with the children.